 Save Karachi Kidney Hill Park (64 Acres)

+This 62-acre space was planned and notified under the KDA Order of 1957 as Scheme 32, 'Falaknuma' and later named'Ahmed Ali Park' in honour of the Cornell-educated masterplanner of the various land development schemes in Karachi over the 1960s and 70s.
+The hill-top plateau is bound by Faran Cooperative Housing Society in the north, south and the west, and with the Overseas Co-operative Housing Society (OCHS) in the east; both these cooperatives are a part of the KCHSU.
 In 1966, a notification had allocated 16 acres of the parkland out of the 64 acres for a water reservoir meant to serve the needs of the local residents of Karachi Co-Operative Housing Society.
 Instead of implementing the aforementioned dictation the Federal, Provincial and City Government planned to distribute the Park area for residential plots in return for a hefty 10 Billion Rupees deal.
 All of this was legalised under the 'Agreement of Settlement' signed in June 2006.

 Almost half of the parkland has been converted to form residential plots of 400 yards each, depriving the polluted and struggling metropolitan the chance to renew its degrading environment.
 Kidney Hill Park is not the only park which is under threat from encroachers of various kinds many more parks such as Gutter Baghica and Safari Park are also under threat.